 What Is Online Identity Theft?

-Online identity theft is the fraudulent acquisition and use of someone’s personal information, such as Social Security number (SSN), credit card number, or bank account information.
-As more areas of our lives move online, this type of identity theft has become increasingly common.
+Online identity theft involves cybercriminals using online platforms to fraudulently acquire and use someone’s personal information, such as Social Security number (SSN), credit card number, or bank account information.

 According to a recent study, about 42 million Americans were victims of identity fraud in 2021—and 27 million of those affected were victims of online identity theft, losing a combined $28 million.
-These sobering statistics underscore the need for enhanced online security measures and heightened vigilance over our identities online.
+These sobering statistics underscore the need for enhanced security measures to help protect your identity online.

 What Are the Most Common Types of Digital Identity Theft?

-There are different methods that cybercriminals use for identity theft, each based on the nature of the information at their disposal:
+There are different types of cyber identity theft, each based on the nature of the information that cybercriminals may find online:

-• Financial identity theft—This type of fraud occurs when attackers misuse your financial data to gain credit, products, or services.
-It’s a widespread type of identity theft with both online and offline forms
+• Financial identity theft—This type of fraud can occur both online and offline when attackers misuse your financial data to gain credit, products, or services

 • Identity cloning—Involves criminals adopting your identity for the purposes of hiding their activities or felonies.
 It can include concealing illegal status, eluding debts, or tarnishing your reputation